 - How many visitors do I expect to watch my video at the same time

-- Is this video for mobile users preferably (who have lower bandwidth available)
+- Is this video suitable for mobile users (who have lower bandwidth available)

 A reference for video encoding